matkoch/matkoch.github.io/_posts/2020-06-05-reusable-build-components-with-interface-default-implementations.md

 <div class="tweet" tweetID="1248589138292604929">Every time a new version of C# comes out, I quickly find ways to adopt the newly introduced features into my code.
 C# 8 is an exception.
 Question: have you used default interface members in your code yet?</div>

 In the context of build automation and specifically [NUKE](https://nuke.build), they have been [on my radar](https://youtu.be/SVD70QYvQ6I?t=2741) for some time already.
-After all, they
-Available time made it hard, but thanks to [Thomas Unger](https://github.com/tunger) this dream has [finally come true](https://github.com/nuke-build/nuke/pull/427)! 👏
+After all, the available time made it hard, but thanks to [Thomas Unger](https://github.com/tunger) this dream has [finally come true](https://github.com/nuke-build/nuke/pull/427)! 👏

 ## Writing Build Components